Gopsall: Gopsall Hall

 In 1848 Gopsall Hall was described as follows:

 Gopsall Hall, an extra-parochial liberty, in the union of Market Bosworth, hundred of Sparkenhoe, S. division of the county of Leicester, 4¼ miles (a little under 7km N. W. by W.) from Market Bosworth.
 This place comprises 724 acre, nearly all park; and is the property of Earl Howe, whose large and elegant mansion, on a gentle eminence nearly in the centre of the Park, was built by Charles Jennens, Esq., about the year 1750, at a cost of more than £100,000.
 The principal front looks towards the south, and on each side is a wing projecting 27 ft, the whole length being 180 ft; the grounds are adorned with temples, are finely wooded, and well stocked with deer.
 The Ashby-de-la-Zouch canal passes close to the north-east side of the Park, and on its western side is the Ashby and Atherstone road.
 Here was a cell to the abbey of Merevale, in the county of Warwick.

 Said to be the finest country house in Leicestershire, its last use was as an army headquarters during World War II, and was in such bad repair that it was demolished in 1951.
 Gopsall Park Farm was built over most of the original site and is not accessible without invitation.

 The remains include parts of the walled garden, the electricity generating building, an underground reservoir, the tree-lined avenue, the gatehouse and the temple ruins associated with Handel.

 During the 1920s and 1930s Gopsall hosted motor racing speed trials and there were plans for an international racing circuit and airfield to be built.

 Notable guests who stayed at the estate included Queen Adelaide, King Edward VII, Queen Alexandra, and Winston Churchill.

 Land around Gopsall was considered as a possible site for East Midlands Airport.

 Between 1873 and the 1930s Gopsall was served via the Ashby to Nuneaton railway line.
 The station at Shackerstone is part of a preserved railway and visitor attraction (Battlefield Line Railway).
 During December 1902 King Edward VII, Queen Alexandra along with other dignitaries arrived at the station in the new LNWR Royal Train on their way to Gopsall Hall.
-The arrival did not go to planned, with the Kings exit door failing to open and the party having to alight from elsewhere on the carriages.
+The arrival did not go to plan, with the King's exit door failing to open and the party having to alight from elsewhere on the carriages.

 There was a Great Western Railway steam locomotive by the name of "Gopsal Hall".
 Note the misspelling of the name.